 If the child is young and requires close contact and care, caregivers can continue to care for the child until the parent is able to pick the child.
 Caregivers should be mindful of handwashing and avoid contact with the respiratory secretions of the child.
+Where possible, anyone who is providing care to the symptomatic child should maintain a distance of 2 metres.
+The child and childcare worker should wear a surgical / procedure mask (if tolerated).

-All items (e.g., bedding and toys) used by the child while isolated, should be sanitized as soon as the child has been picked up.
+All items (e.g., bedding and toys) used by the child during the day and while isolated, should be sanitized as soon as the child has been picked up.